 Each of these deadlines gives the buyer a chance to back out of the contract without losing their earnest money as long as he or she provides appropriate notice of the intent to withdraw from the purchase.

 One example is the inspection contingency deadline.
 The buyer must negotiate a deal that gives them enough time to complete all desired inspections.
 If, during the inspection, the buyer discovers an aspect of the property he or she simply cannot live with, the buyer will have the option to drop out before that deadline without forfeiting the cash.
 Note that this only applies before the deadline—if the buyer discovers something else about the house that makes them wary but this discovery occurs after the deadline, the seller will be able to keep the earnest money.

 Another big example is the loan contingency deadline—the date by which the buyer must secure financing for the house.
 If this date passes without word from the buyer, the seller will be able to keep the earnest money, and at this point that money is nonrefundable.

 If you’re the buyer in a real estate transaction and want to back out of the deal, it’s important to know how to get your earnest money back.
 Depending on the terms of your contract, that money could be held in escrow by a title company, broker, bank or attorney.
 The buyer should contact that escrow holder, apprise them of the situation and the need to release the money, and then check to see if any specific forms must be signed and submitted to get that earnest money back.

-A realtor in Alpine, TX can work with you throughout your real estate transaction to ensure it goes as smoothly as possible.
+An experienced Alpine Realtor will work with you throughout your real estate transaction to ensure it goes as smoothly as possible.
 Contact Carpenter Real Estate today to learn more about how we can help.